-Major scholarship refers to Research Training Program (RTP) Awards, Divisional Scholarships, University of Adelaide Scholarships, Adelaide International Scholarships and Adelaide Graduate Research Scholarships.
+Major scholarship refers to Research Training Program (RTP) Scholarships and University of Adelaide Research Scholarships (UARS) and any externally funded scholarships of the same value.

 Master by research refers to a master degree that comprises a minimum of two thirds of its assessable content by research.